ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/rollup-and-retention.markdown

 the first five values of an original time series entry, or 30 aggregate values.

 **2) Timestamp:**
-The aggregation spans always begin at a round number of one of these time units: a second, minute, hour, day, week, month, or year.
-So the span includes all entries starting at a round number of time units, and ending at the next round number *minus one millisecond* (since milliseconds are the minimal resolution in RavenDB time series).
-The timestamp for a rollup entry is the beginning of the span it represents.
+The aggregation frame always begin at a round number of one of these time units: a second, minute, hour, day, week, month, or year.
+So the frame includes all entries starting at a round number of time units, and ending at a round number *minus one millisecond* (since milliseconds are the minimal resolution in RavenDB time series).
+The timestamp for a rollup entry is the beginning of the frame it represents.

-For example, if the aggregation span is one day, the spans will start at times like:
+For example, if the aggregation frame is three days, a frame will start and end at a time stamps like: `2020-01-01 00:00:00` - `2020-01-03 23:59:59.999`.
-`2020-01-01 00:00:00`,
-`2020-01-02 00:00:00`,
-`2020-01-03 00:00:00` etc.

 **3) Name:**
 A rollup time series' name has this format: